Detailed Comparison

 Interface Touch Buttons with symbol display LCD Text

-Milk System None Auto Tube
+Milk System Auto Tube

 Drink Variety 5 Drinks 11 Drinks